BC Sport Participation Program: Provincial Sport Development Fund

 Applications for eligible activities may be submitted, individually or in partnership, by not-for-profit:

-- Recognized or Accredited Provincial Sport Organizations (PSOs)
+- Recognized, Accredited or Affiliated Provincial Sport Organizations (PSOs)

-- Recognized or Accredited Disability Sport Organizations (DSOs)
+- Recognized, Accredited or Affiliated Disability Sport Organizations (DSOs)

 - Multi-regional sport delivery organizations